psf/the-invisibles/content/english/about/financials.md

 ## Expenses that are not covered

+Producing a podcast like ours is no small feat, and there are other costs involved that are not captured above.
 Our team has decided not to spend the grant on the following items:

 ### Volunteer time

-Each of our team members are volunteering to produce these podcast series, and will continue to do so.
+Each of our team members are lending their unique expertise and skill sets to produce the podcast series.
+They volunteer their time, and energy, and will continue to do so.
 Each of our speakers are also considered volunteers, and do not receive any remuneration for appearing on our podcast.

 ### Swag / promotional stickers